MovalAgroingenieria/general_clean/hr_attendance_selfedit/README.rst

 ===========

-This module modifies the behavior of the parent HR Attendance module, allowing employees to create, edit and delete their own attendances.
+This module modifies the behavior of the parent HR Attendance module, allowing employees to create and edit their own attendances.

 All attendance that is changed, by a user (Manual Attendance security group) or by the administrator (Officer or Administrator security groups), is marked as